adzierzanowski/timg/README.md

 Display an image in terminal.

 # Setup
-Clone or download this repository, `cd` into it and run:
+`timg` is available as a package on PyPI:

-    $ pip3 install .
+    $ pip install timg

 Now you can use the `timg` command in your terminal.